cpcdupct/INDIeOpen-MDD/README.md

 MDD component files have been created at the **Digital Content Creation Center** (CPCD), in the Universidad Politécnica de Cartagena.

+## Deployment

+It is only necessary to copy the jar libraries (content and evaluation) to the Generator microservice.

 ## License

 Affero General Public License 3.0 (AGPL-3.0)